alafr/SVG-to-PDFKit/README.md

  - text: textPath & most attributes of text & tspan elements
  - foreignElement, clip paths, gradients
  - other things I don't even know they exist

+Warning: some features depend on options not yet commited into PdfKit will only work in the demo.

 ### They are many bugs, please send issues and/or pull requests.